Cadiz, Spain

 Is there a lot of diversity?
 Are people in Cadiz accepting of differences?

 "Cadiz, is a city with a rich history that has resulted in a diverse cultural mix.
 It has been influenced by various civilizations, including the Phoenicians, Romans, and Moors, which is reflected in its architecture, cuisine, and traditions.
 The city is known for its welcoming and friendly atmosphere, and locals are generally accepting of differences.
 They are used to tourists and foreigners due to the city's popularity as a travel destination.
 However, like any place, individual attitudes can vary.
-Overall, Cadiz is a city that celebrates diversity and is open to different cultures and ways of life," wrote one member in Cadiz.
+Overall, Cadiz is a city that celebrates diversity and is open to different cultures and ways of life," remarked one expat living in Cadiz, Spain.

 What are the schools in Cadiz like?